 For many, gamma-aminobutyric acid (GABA) is one such therapy.
 GABA is one of the brain’s core neurotransmitters responsible for inhibiting neuronal transmissions.
 When neurons are inhibited, they can’t transmit their electrochemical signals to other neurons as readily as they typically would.
 Most people are familiar with the subjective effects of GABA in their brains owing to the sedating effect of ethanol consumption; ethanol molecules bind to GABA receptors, precipitating an inhibitory effect across the brain.
 As more receptors are bound, this inhibitory effect increases, leading to sluggishness, sedation, relaxed muscles, uncoordinated movements, and weakening of impulse inhibition.
 Cognitive ability drops, and memory consolidation is hampered.
 While normal levels of GABA don’t cause these effects, they’re still responsible for helping the brain to regulate its level of arousal in multiple ways.

 The relaxing effect of GABA emission is only one half of the story, however.
 People deficient in GABA are prone to neurological issues of over-excitability: seizures, agitation, irritability, and anxiety.
 All of these issues are common in ASD patients.
 The rationale for using GABA supplements to treat autism is simple: because ASD presents the same symptoms as systemically overly-excitable neurons, some believe that ASD patients cannot produce enough GABA to regulate neuronal activity.
 However, the link between GABA and patients with ASD may not necessarily be one of insufficient GABA, as these patients may not have enough of the cellular machinery necessary to utilize GABA normally.
-Caregivers who are looking for a new therapy to reduce agitated or anxious behavior in patients with ASD must thus be careful when evaluating GABA as a treatment option and may want to explore alternative therapies.
+Caregivers who are looking for a new therapy to reduce agitated or anxious behavior in patients with ASD must thus be careful when evaluating GABA as a treatment option and may want to explore butyric acid as a more promising alternative.

 The Questionable Efficacy of GABA for Autism